|Title:||The Virginia B. and James O. Welch, Jr. '52 Head Coach for Harvard Men's Soccer|

-Pieter Lehrer will serve his fifth season as the Virginia B. and James O. Welch, Jr. '52 Head Coach for Harvard Men's Soccer in 2017-18.
+Pieter Lehrer will serve his sixth season as the Virginia B. and James O. Welch, Jr. '52 Head Coach for Harvard Men's Soccer in 2018-19.
 Lehrer joined the Crimson in April of 2013.

 Lehrer made an immediate impact on the Harvard program upon his arrivial in Cambridge, helping the Crimson to a 7-8-2 mark and second-place finish in the Ivy League in his inaugural season.
 The Crimson, which had gone two years without an Ivy League victory, compiled a 5-2-0 conference mark in 2013 and faced eventual champion Penn with the league title on the line in the final game of the season.
 Four players earned All-Ivy League honors in Lehrer's first season at the helm of the program.